Resins and Compounds Information

 Thermosets or thermosetting plastics are polymer materials that have been irreversibly cured.
 They are generally stronger than thermoplastics due to polymer cross-linking and are better suited for high-temperature applications (below their decomposition points).
 They tend to be more brittle than thermoplastics and many cannot be recycled due to irreversibility.

+Adhesive Resins and Casting Resins - Adhesive resins are organic or inorganic compounds that are used to join components together.
+They require clean surfaces that are compatible with the adhesive.
 Casting resins are plastic or elastomer compounds that are used to cast parts, molds, or form a structure in place.
 Casting compounds usually consist of a two-part (A+B) system that is placed into open molds or forms.